West Coast Venus Clams

 Status of the fishery

-- There is no established fishery for venus clams in California, but current research identifies aquaculture potential for the species.
+- There is no established commercial fishery for Venus clams in California.

 Potential ecosystem impacts